sgude1/gettingandcleaningdata/README.md

-contains the submission for the getting and cleaning data course assignment.
+Contains the submission for the getting and cleaning data course assignment.

 Contents are